gitHub882000/EHome/README.md

 There is also backend for ehome

 # BACKEND HOW TO USE API
-get value from adafruit: send GET request to http://localhost:5000/listener/<username>/test1  <br />
+get value from adafruit: send GET request to http://localhost:5000/listener/username/test1  <br />
 => the value return is the current state of the the device on ADAFRUIT server <br />

-post value to adafruit: send GET request to http://localhost:5000/publisher/<username>  <br />
+send value to adafruit: send POST request to http://localhost:5000/publisher/<username>  <br />
 with the content of the http pakage like this: <br />
 {
     "name":"test1",